andrenasx/Gameorama/artefacts/er/er.md

 The application will feature a rating system for news and comments, granting authenticated users the ability to upvote or downvote them based on their reliability and usefulness.
 A news post/comment gets more visibility based on the value of upvotes-downvotes it gets.
 These ratings also directly influence the reputation score of the owner of the post/comment, so other users can know if their posted information is legitimate and reliable.
 Moreover, it is also possible for authenticated users to report abusive, inappropriate, or fake news/comments, so the moderator can analyze these situations and correctly deal with them.

 Users will be distributed in three distinct groups: Visitors, Members, and Administrators.
 Upon entering the website, all users are presented with the latest news on the most popular topics and can search for news, topics, and users.
 Visitors (unauthenticated users) are able to register and/or login to create a new account.
 Members (authenticated users) can post and rate news and comments, while also being able to follow topics and other users, this makes it so the news that appears on their feed can be customized to their preferences.
-Finally, administrators can delete posted news and comments of any user on the website, furthermore, if necessary, they can delete abusive accounts.
+Finally, administrators can delete topics and posted news/comments of any user on the website, furthermore, if necessary, they can delete abusive accounts.

 ---